Paul-Orlando/web-research-hub/README.md

 Baked into the JavaScript bundle at build time.
 If marked Sensitive in Vercel, the value won't be available during the build step and requests will fail.

+**MCP_API_KEY must match on both services**
+The Web Research Hub backend passes `MCP_API_KEY` as an `X-API-Key` header on every call to the MCP Server.
+Both Railway services must have the same key value set — if they differ, every search will return a 401 Unauthorized error.

 ---